 Why minimalism drives bookings:

-• Cleaning teams can work faster between turnovers
+• Cleaning teams work faster between turnovers when there are fewer surfaces to address

-• Modern travelers expect the streamlined aesthetic they see in design magazines
+• Modern travelers expect the minimal aesthetic they see in design magazines - it signals quality

 Practical implementation: